 Do you feel like every time you indulge in even a small amount of alcohol, you sabotage your weight loss goals and wonder if it’s truly possible to enjoy an alcoholic beverage and lose body fat?
-You’re not alone; in fact, most people, even our new clients come to us believing alcohol and weight loss are not synonymous.
+You’re not alone.
+Most people, even our new clients, come to us believing alcohol and weight loss are not synonymous.

 While achieving lasting weight loss success without giving up your favorite cocktails and wines may sound too good to be true, it isn’t.
 Our clients can attest to the fact that you don’t need to cut out alcohol completely to lose weight.
 Instead, mindful drinking and clever strategies can go a long way towards attaining your weight loss goals.